 भक्ताचिया परमहिता । स्वये निर्मोनि निजचरिता । हेमाडाचिया धरोनि हाता । कथा लिहविता श्रीसाई ॥ २१३ ||

-For the greatest benefit of devotees, Shri Sai himself created this, His own Life story and holding his hand in his own, got Hemad to write out the story.
+For the greatest benefit of devotees, Shree Sai Himself created this, His own life story and holding his hand in His own, got Hemad to write out the story.
 [Verse 213]

-- Panchami (Fifth level) examination has a much wider spectrum.
-This includes 2 written papers and 1 practical examination.
-One of the written papers is based on Chapters 41 to 52 and includes three questions totalling to 100 marks, while the other written paper has only one question carrying 100 marks, which covers the entire Saisatcharit.
-Practical examinations are based on experiments that clarify the inseparable connection between spirituality and knowledge. a.
-“Answer in one sentence” – 25 questions (50 marks)b.
-Identify the bhakta and write about him in brief (15 marks)c.
-Identify the mistakes in the given picture and narrate the incident relevant to it and discuss its inherent meaning in detail (50 marks)d.
-Identify the situation as it happened in Saisatcharit and write about him in brief (20 marks)e.
+- Panchami (Fifth-level) examination has a much broader spectrum and includes two written papers and one practical examination.
+One of the written papers is based on Chapters 41 to 52 and consists of three questions totalling to 100 marks, while the other written paper has only one question carrying 100 marks, which covers the entire Sai Satcharit.
+Practical examinations are based on experiments that clarify the inseparable connection between spirituality and knowledge.
+The examination paper consists of a.
+“Answer in one sentence” – 25 questions (50 marks), b.
+Identify the bhakta and write about him in brief (15 marks), c.
+Identify the mistakes in the given picture and narrate the incident relevant to it and discuss its inherent meaning in detail (50 marks), d.
+Identify the situation as it happened in Sai Satcharit and write about him in brief (20 marks).
 There are two practical questions based on experiments – a short question for 15 marks and a long question for 50 marks

-In their answer papers, Shraddhavans also write about the work carried out by Sadguru in various areas and at various levels, their beautiful experiences about Sadguru and the greatness of Sadguru’s grace.
+In their answer papers, Shraddhavans also write about the work carried out by Sadguru in various areas and at multiple levels, their beautiful experiences about Sadguru and the greatness of Sadguru’s grace.
 This, in turn, strengthens Shraddha, Bhakti and love in one’s heart and intensifies his faith and willingness to walk on the Divine Path.
-The candidate’s study at home, answer their question papers and send their answer sheets directly to Shree Saisamartha Vidnyan Prabodhini office via post or courier.
+The candidate’s study at home, answer their question papers and send their answer sheets directly to Shree Sai Samartha Vidnyan Prabodhini office via post or courier.